bitops-plugins/cloudformation/README.md

 * **BitOps Property:** `stack-action`
 * **Environment Variable:** `BITOPS_CFN_STACK_ACTION`
 * **default:** `deploy`
+* **required:** `"True"`

-Controls what cloudformation action to apply on the stack
+Controls what cloudformation action to apply on the stack.
+This config is a required parameter.

 -------------------